tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ORDER BY ?amendment ?target
 ```

-Example competency question: "For a given `Amendment`, which `Measures`, `Validations`, and `Issues` are identified as `Improvement Targets` for that `Amendment`?" expressed as sparql, using the `Acted Upon` `Information Elements` as a rough proxy for a `Improvement Target` relationship (note that this query could be used to build a list of candidates, but will cast too wide a net to directly infer `bdqffdq:improvedBy` relationships (e.g. an `Amendment` which conforms a value in some term to a format will not improved a `Validation` that tests the same term for `bdq:NotEmpty`)):
+Example competency question: "For a given `Amendment`, which `Measures`, `Validations`, and `Issues` are identified as `Improvement Targets` for that `Amendment`?" expressed as sparql, using the `Acted Upon` `Information Elements` as a rough proxy for a `Improvement Target` relationship (note that this query could be used to build a list of candidates, but will cast too wide a net to directly infer `bdqffdq:improvedBy` relationships (e.g. an `Amendment` which conforms a value in some term to a format will not improved a `Validation` that tests the same term for `bdqval:NotEmpty`)):

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
 PREFIX bdqffdq: <https://rs.tdwg.org/bdqffdq/terms/>